starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-on-local-machine.md

 For this article I already have Ruby 1.9.3 & PostgreSQL 9.2 installed on my laptop and available in my `$PATH`.

 As I go along, I'll clone/submodule the repositories that I need and show the configuration files.
+The final product is available in a [git repository](https://github.com/StarkAndWayne/cloudfoundry-laptop-edition) as a demonstration of the minimium parts of Cloud Foundry required to deploy an application.

 ## The DEA